3 Mindset Shifts to Unlock Your Public Speaking Confidence

 As G.K.
 Chesterton once wrote: “If a thing is worth doing, it is worth doing badly.”

-But that mindset made me needy and nervous, constantly worrying, “Will they like me?”
+But the *need to get* mindset makes you needy and nervous, constantly worrying, “Will they like me?”

-When you speak to give value, your energy shifts.
+When you focus on serving your audience, your energy shifts.
 You’re no longer trapped in self-conscious thoughts.
-You’re focused on your audience, your message, and the positive impact you want to make.
+You’re focused outwards, on your message, and the positive impact you want to make.

 This public speaking “as a service” mindset gives you a sense of forward momentum which pushes through nerves, and grounds you in the task at hand.
 It’s no longer about you.
 It’s about your audience.

 Which mindset shift resonates with you?
-Drop me a message on LinkedIn, or if you’re ready to have a chat about transforming your public speaking skills & confidence, book a call with me here
+Drop me a message on LinkedIn, or if you’re ready to have a chat about transforming your public speaking confidence, book a call with me here

 Ed